 - Vermieter: landlord.

 - Keller: basement.
 Usually big enough for a couple of bikes.

 - Einbauküche or EBK: the apartment comes with a furnished kitchen (sink, counter, drawers).

 - Balkon: balcony.

-- Kaltmiete: the cost of the flat without anciliary/housing costs like heating, cleaning, trash disposal etc.
+- Kaltmiete: the cost of the flat without ancillary/housing costs like heating, cleaning, trash disposal etc.

-- Warmmiete: the costs of the flat plus the anciliary costs.
+- Warmmiete: the costs of the flat plus the ancillary costs.

-- Nebenkosten or NK: sometimes also called Betriebskosten or BK – costs for waste disposal, cleaning of the building, heating, hot water, waste water, elevator, lights in the stairs and the basement.
+- Nebenkosten or NK: sometimes also-called Betriebskosten or BK – costs for waste disposal, cleaning of the building, heating, hot water, wastewater, elevator, and lights in the stairs and the basement.